 - Repeated breaches of the school rules

-- Any form of bullying
+- Any form of bullying (including online)

-- Sexual assault, which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation
+- Sexual assault, including any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation (including online)

-- Physical or verbal assault on a pupil or a member of staff
+- Physical, Sexual or verbal assault of a pupil or a member of staff

 - Vandalism

 - Theft

 - Fighting

-- Racist, sexist, homophobic or any discriminatory behaviour
+- Racist, sexist, homophobic or any discriminatory behaviour (including online)

 - Possession of any prohibited items.
 These are:

 - Knives or weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

 - Fireworks

-- Pornographic images
+- Pornographic images (including online)

 - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).